justinleetyler/justinleetyler.github.io/catalog.md

 > Asked if as king he would continue to "champion big thesmes," he hedged, saying hat he hoped to use his ability to bring people together to discuss issues. -p.
 435. -q
 > Their [William and Kate] impeccable behavior kept the monarchy on an even keel, and they learned to fuse informality ith dignity - a difficult balance ot achieve. -p.
 492. -q

-### &nbsp;
+### 3055
-Smolin, Lee. -- The life of the cosmos. -- Computer data (1 file). -- New York : Oxford University Press, 1999. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3055 -- DDC 523.
+Smolin, Lee. -- The life of the cosmos. -- Computer data (1 file). -- New York : Oxford University Press, 1999.. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3055 -- DDC 523.

-### &nbsp;
+### 9050
 Snow, Karen. -- Transcript of "Technical services: past, present, future" program of the ALISE Technical Services Education SIG at the ALISE annual conference in Boston, Mass., January 15, 2010. -- Computer data (1 file : 229 kb) -- S.l. : s.n., n.d.] -- on 1 external hard drive. -- Title from cover. -- File name: (9050.pdf) -- DBID 9050 -- DDC 025.3.

-### &nbsp;
+### 3008
-Snyder, Chris. -- The 3 MMOs to play in beta & pre-order before summer [MUO gaming]. -- Computer file (1 file). -- Title from resource. -- on 1 external hard drive. -- Mode of Acccess: World Wide Web (http://www.justinleetyler.com/library/3008.pdf). -- DBID 3008. -- IN MakeUseOf.com. -- (Apr.
+Snyder, Chris. -- The 3 MMOs to play in beta & pre-order before summer [MUO gaming]. -- Computer file (1 file). -- Title from resource. -- on 1 external hard drive. --DBID 3008. -- IN MakeUseOf.com. -- (Apr.
 29, 2012) -- DDC 794.8.

 ### &nbsp;
 Snyder, Timothy -- On Tyranny. -- Tim Duggan Books, c2017. -- 126 p. -- Contents: 1.
 Do not obey in advannce. -- 2.
 Defend institutions. -- 3.
 Beware of the one-party state. -- 4.
 Take responsibility for the face of the world. -- 5.
 Remember professional ethics. -- 6.
 Be wary of paramilitaries. -- 7.
 Be reflective if you must be armed. -- 8.
 Stand out. -- 9.
 Be kind to our language. -- 10.
 Believe in truth. -- 11.
 Investigate. -- 12.
 Make eye contact and small talk. -- 13.
 Practice corporeal politics. -- 14.
 Estabilish a private life. -- 15.
 Contribute to good causes. -- 16.
 Learn from peers in other countries. -- 17.
 Listen for dangerous words. -- 18.
 Be calm when the unthinkable arrives. -- 19.
 Be a patriot. -- 20.
 Be as courageous as you can. -- ISBN 9780804190114. -- DDC 321.